marktext/marktext/docs/EXPORT_THEMES.md

 ## Install a theme

-You can install a theme by copying the `.css` file to the [application data directory](APPLICATION_DATA_DIRECTORY.md) location but you may need to restart Mark Text to detect the theme.
+You can install a theme by copying the `.css` file to `themes/export/` directory inside the [application data directory](APPLICATION_DATA_DIRECTORY.md) location but you may need to restart Mark Text to detect the theme.

 ## Create a theme